Questions you might havE

 What can I expect for daily expenditures?

 Despite the long surviving stereotypes from the 80s and early 90s bubble era, Japan is no longer an expensive country to visit.
-These days, the cost of living in Kyoto is on par with similarly sized Western European or North American cities and definitely cheaper than any Nordic countries.
-For a bed in a hostel, expect to spend between 2000-3000 yen while a single in a guest house can go for 5000 yen and hotels slightly above that (of course you can splurge too if you have the means).
+These days, the cost of living in Kyoto is on par with similarly sized Western European or North American cities and definitely cheaper than the Nordic countries.
+For a bed in a hostel, expect to spend between 2000-3000 yen while a single room in a guest house can go for 5000 yen and hotels slightly above that (of course you can splurge too if you have the means).
 Obviously sharing housing with people will make it cheaper, and in the years past, participants have shared larger AirBnBs to save lodging costs.
 Cheap lunch and dinner can be had for 300-600 yen though your satisfaction will be higher if you spend a bit more.
 Transportation within the city is about 200 yen per trip.
 1 USD is roughly 110 yen and 1 EUR is roughly 135 yen (or for those mathematically challenged, just lop off two zeros).

 Why is the Startup Weekend fee separate?
 How much will it be?

-While the Startup Weekend Module is an integral part of KS³, the organizing body is slightly different and the fees will have to be charged separately.
+While the Startup Weekend Module is an integral part of KS³, the organizing body is different and the fees will have to be charged separately.
 In the years past, we've done our best to reduce the cost (5000~6000 yen) which does include all meals for the weekend (7 meals).

 Are flights to and from Kyoto covered?